viacoin/rust-viacoin/README.md

 [![Status](https://travis-ci.org/rust-bitcoin/rust-bitcoin.png?branch=master)](https://travis-ci.org/rust-bitcoin/rust-bitcoin)

-# Rust Bitcoin Library
+# Rust Viacoin Library

-Library with support for de/serialization, parsing and executing on data structures and network messages related to Bitcoin and other blockchain-based currencies.
+Library with support for de/serialization, parsing and executing on data structures and network messages related to Viacoin and other blockchain-based currencies.

 [Documentation](https://docs.rs/bitcoin/)

 Supports (or should support)

-* De/serialization of Bitcoin protocol network messages
+* De/serialization of Viacoin protocol network messages
 * De/serialization of blocks and transactions
 * Script de/serialization
 * Private keys and address creation, de/serialization and validation (including full BIP32 support)
 * Pay-to-contract support as in Appendix A of the [Blockstream sidechains whitepaper](https://www.blockstream.com/sidechains.pdf)

-For JSONRPC interaction with Bitcoin Core, it is recommended to use [rust-jsonrpc](https://github.com/apoelstra/rust-jsonrpc) which uses the underlying [strason library](https://github.com/apoelstra/strason) which parses decimal numbers as strings, preventing precision errors.
+For JSONRPC interaction with Viacoin Core, it is recommended to use [rust-jsonrpc](https://github.com/apoelstra/rust-jsonrpc) which uses the underlying [strason library](https://github.com/apoelstra/strason) which parses decimal numbers as strings, preventing precision errors.